tnyeanderson/pixie/README.md

 boot
 ```

+> NOTE: The `set` directives assign iPXE variables based on rendered values
+from the Go template.
+These variables are then used later in the boot script,
+for example `${ubuntu}`.

-When `11:11:11:11:11:11` goes to netboot, the `pixie.kpxe` script will be
+When `11:11:11:11:11:11` goes to boot from the network, the `pixie.kpxe` script
-booted, which will chainload the script at
+will be booted, which will chainload the script at
 `/api/v1/device/boot?mac=11:11:11:11:11:11`.
 That templated script will look
 like: